 If you sign up for the alvinalexander.com mailing list, that is used to tell people about website updates, and also to let them know if they’ve won a prize in one of our contests.

 Caveat 1: Google Analytics

 The first caveat to share is that this site uses Google Analytics.
 It’s generally just used to understand aggregate traffic flow, particularly which pages are most popular.
-If you can imagine owning a website like this, if we’re writing about certain topics and nobody cares about those topics (old topics like JFS, JBuilder, etc), well, from an income standpoint we’re wasting my time.
+If you can imagine owning a website like this, if we’re writing about certain topics and nobody cares about those topics (old topics like JFS, JBuilder, etc), well, from an income standpoint we’re wasting our time.
 So we use Google Analytics as a tool to see what pages are popular (or not popular).

 Caveat 2: Advertisers

 Caveat 3: Links to Amazon

 A final caveat is that when we link to products on Amazon, we use their “Affiliate” tools to create the links.
 The way this works is that by being an Amazon affiliate, when we look at a product on amazon.com they have a little tool that makes it easy for us to create a shortened link to that product page.
 We then use that link on this website, and if someone clicks on the link and buys that product on Amazon, we get paid a small amount for “referring” that person to Amazon.